 On February 11, 2020, we entered into an employment agreement with Mr. Davis.
-Under the terms of the employment agreement, Mr. Davis' compensation consists of base salary of \$385,000 (most recently increased to \$408,700 for 2021) and he is entitled to a discretionary bonus equal to 40% of his annual base salary.
-Mr. Davis is also eligible for our benefit programs, vacation benefits and medical benefits.
+Under the terms of the employment agreement, as amended, supplemented or modified from time to time, Mr. Davis is entitled to a base salary of \$408,700 (most recently increased to \$421,000 for 2022) and a discretionary bonus equal to 40% of his annual base salary.
+Mr. Davis is also eligible for our benefit programs.

-Jacqueline Zummo, Ph.D., MPH, MBA
+Jacqueline Zummo, Ph.D.

 On December 17, 2019, we entered into an employment agreement with Dr. Zummo.
-Under the terms of the employment agreement, Dr. Zummo's compensation consists of base salary of \$325,000 (most recently increased to \$405,000 for 2021, in connection with her promotion to Chief Scientific Operations Officer (the "Promotion")) and she is entitled to a discretionary bonus equal to 30% (most recently increased to 40% in connection with the Promotion) of her annual base salary.
-Dr. Zummo is also eligible for our benefit programs, vacation benefits and medical benefits.
+Under the terms of the employment agreement, as amended, supplemented or modified from time to time, Dr. Zummo is entitled to a base salary of \$405,000 (most recently increased to \$417,200 for 2022) and a discretionary bonus equal to 40% of her annual base salary.
+Dr. Zummo is also eligible for our benefit programs.